Quantencomputer/cyoastudio/manual.md

 ## Templates

 You can change the look of your document by importing a template using the `Project->Import template` options.
 You'll most likely want to import a `.cyoatemplate` file using the `From file...` option.
-Importing a template will reset all your costum style options to the template's default options.
-Costum classes and costum CSS will be kept however.
+Importing a template will reset all your custom style options to the template's default options.
+Custom classes and custom CSS will be kept however.